 At Software Connect, we’re always seeking a better view of the market.
-Who’s buying accounting software in 2018?
+Who’s buying accounting software?
 What drives companies to upgrade to today’s more powerful, feature-rich packages?
 And what new functionalities are these firms seeking?

 To find out, we looked at more than 3,000 accounting software projects from the past year.
 The result is a portrait of the needs and motivations of software buyers nationwide.